jodyhey/IMa3/testbed/README.txt

 also -c4  will turn that off
 this will affect lots of results with multiple chains and when -c4 is not used
 change commands for  6, 21, 28, 29, 37, 38, 39 to remove -jhd from the command line

+This will also cause test 22  to be different,  swapping rates should be much less and mixing should be poor

+I also changed the interval between swap updates to 4 from 0
+	this will cause lots of differences
+	for this run,  reset the interval to 0,  and check (to see effect of changing -jhD) then do another run with the new swap interval to set the new standard

 	ima3_stdtest1.bat:
 	ima3_stdtest -help  > ima3_test_0.out
 	ima3_stdtest -i ima3test3pop4loci.u -o ima3_test_1.out -q1 -m0.1 -t1 -b100000 -L5000 -d200 -r1 -c0 -p4